-Send customisable HTML emails to user roles for different WordPress notifications.
+Send customisable emails to your users for different WordPress notifications.

 The possibilities are endless!

 It's not designed to send out newsletters.
-There is no send-this-out-on-this-date style functionality.
+There is no send-this-out-on-this-date style functionality included.
 There are many other great plugins available that you could use for that instead.

-If you want to use the new comment notifications in BNFW, you need to switch off 'Email me whenever anyone posts a comment' and 'A comment is held for moderation' under Settings > Discussion.
-It's ok if you don't do this but you might receive WordPress's own email notifications along with the ones you configure using BNFW too.
+If you want to use the new comment notifications in BNFW, you need to un-tick 'Email me whenever anyone posts a comment' and 'A comment is held for moderation' under Settings > Discussion.
+It's ok if you don't do this but you might receive WordPress's own email notifications along with the ones you've configure using BNFW.
 It also goes without saying that you need to enable comments for your posts if you want the email notifications to come through.

-Check your settings to make sure all is as it should be, then check your spam folder.
-Gmail and certain hosts can mark messages from new websites (or IP addresses) as spam so it's worth checking and possibly creating a filter to ensure this doesn't happen in the future.
+After this, check your Notification settings to make sure all is as it should be, then check your SPAM folder and/or filter at your host.
+Gmail and certain hosts can mark messages from new websites (or IP addresses) as SPAM so it's worth checking and possibly creating a filter to ensure this doesn't happen in the future.

-It's possible you're inserting a shortcode into an email for a notification that cannot use it.
-WordPress imposes certain limitations on information outputted for particular notifications.
-For example: the 'New Category' email notification cannot use any of the author or time shortcodes as WordPress only stores (and subsequently returns) the category name, category slug and category description.
-It's also worth checking the spelling and hyphens in any shortcodes as well as if they are wrapped in square brackets ''.
+It's possible you're inserting a shortcode into a notification that cannot use it.
+For example: the 'New Category' email notification cannot use any of the author or time shortcodes as WordPress only stores the category name, category slug and category description in the database.
+It's also worth checking the spelling and underscores in any shortcodes as well as if they are wrapped in square brackets

 Requires: 3.5 or higher